Click here for more information on the transition of the Enough for All strategy to Vibrant Communities Calgary (VCC) in January 2015. More »

 The Calgary Poverty Reduction Initiative (CPRI) is a joint initiative of The City of Calgary and the United Way of Calgary.
-Officially launched in 2012, the CPRI engaged Calgarians to develop and implement a long-term community-based strategy to significantly reduce poverty in Calgary.
-This strategy, Enough for All; unleashing our communities’ resources to drive down poverty in Calgary, was approved by City Council and the Board of the United Way in June 2013 with four key goals:
+Since 2012, the CPRI Secretariat has engaged Calgarians from across the community to develop and begin implementing Enough for All, a long-term community-based strategy to significantly reduce poverty in Calgary.